adobe/aepsdk-roku/Documentation/api-reference.md

-# AEP Roku SDK API Usage
+# Adobe Experience Platform Roku SDK API Reference

 This document lists the APIs provided by AEP Roku SDK, along with code samples for API usage.